MabbottLab/MEGneto/ConfigParams.md

                 <summary>Threshold</summary>
                 Where: fcp_1_TaskEpoching in head motion correction
                 <br>
-                Meaning: Threshold for which to reject trials with head motion
+                Meaning: Threshold for which to reject trials with head motion.
+This is based on the coil distances from the chosen reference location in mm. (e.g. 5 indicates a threshold of 5mm, means movement within a trial from -4mm to 4mm in one direction gives a range of 8mm and thus this trial would be flagged).
               </details>
             </li></ul>
         </details>